Introduction: Trench Lighter V2

 Now it’s time for some polishing and finessing.
 I had to rig-up something a little differentthis time around for my home made lathe as the bush now prevented the end of the lathe to through.
 It would have probably have been better to have left out the bush until this part was done but I still managed to get the finish I wanted.

-2. With a file clean up any of the rough edges etc.
+2. With a small file, clean up any of the rough edges etc.

 3. Next grab some wet and dry sandpaper 400 to 600 grit and start to remove any small scratches by pushing the sandpaper against the lighter.
-You can do this by hand if you want to as well – it just takes a little longer.
+As mentioned above, you can do this by hand if you want to as well – it just takes a little longer.

 4. Next it’s time to polish the lighter.
 I use the lathe to make quick work out of this.
 Be careful though as you don’t want to get the rag caught around the spinning lathe!